intentor/adic/README.md

 1. If an instance is not found, it will be resolved to NULL.
 2. Multiple injections must occur in an array of the desired type.
 3. Order of bindings is controlled by just reordering the bindings during container setup.
 4. Avoid singleton bindings of objects that will be destroyed during execution.
-This can lead to loose references in the container.
+This can lead to missing references in the container.
 5. *Adic* relies on Unity Test Tools for unit testing.
 You can download it at [Unity Asset Store](https://www.assetstore.unity3d.com/#!/content/13802).

 ## <a id="examples"></a>Examples